manhtai/manhtai.github.io/content/posts/shell-fuzzy-search-using-fzf-on-fish.md

 I wouldn't want to code without CLI, and Fish shell with fzf fuzzy search brought it up to another level.
-In combination with many fancy things that are developed for the CLI recently, which make me very excited.
+In combination with many fancy things that are developed for the CLI recently, I feel very excited.
 Another reason to believe that CLI will live on forever!

 Now for my new setup with Fish and fzf.